Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Introduction

-To address these limitations in FCL, we propose streaming FCL setting, where clients receive data batches mutually exclusive across FL rounds—each accessible solely during its respective FL round—resulting in category overlap.
-This setting poses three core challenges for clients: knowledge confusion from category overlap between historical and new batches and the lack of task identifiers; unknown and dynamically evolving heterogeneity across clients' data distributions; and real-time inference on all encountered categories after each FL round.
-Given the low training complexity of sample replay methods and their compatibility with streaming scenarios, we propose the \textbf{Fed}erated \textbf{K}nowledge-\textbf{A}ware \textbf{C}ontinual \textbf{E}volution (FedKACE) framework: 1) An adaptive inference model switching mechanism that determines the FL round to switch from the local to the global model, by monitoring the rate of change of the discrepancy between the global model’s average accuracy and its average prediction probability for ground-truth categories, both evaluated on client's local buffer; 2) An adaptive gradient-balanced replay scheme that dynamically adjusts loss weights for buffer samples, based on the ratio of the squared L2 norms of loss gradients from buffer samples to new data, balancing new knowledge acquisition and old knowledge retention; 3) A kernel spectral boundary buffer maintenance that enhances knowledge retention in category overlap scenarios under storage constraints by selecting samples through a two-stage screening process that jointly optimizes for informativeness, decision boundary significance, and feature space dispersion.
-Our contributions are summarized as follows:
+To address these limitations in FCL, we focus on the streaming FCL setting where clients receive data chunks that are non-overlapping across FL rounds, are accessible solely during their respective FL rounds, and exhibit arbitrary class overlap.
+This setting poses three core challenges for clients: (1) knowledge confusion from class overlap across data chunks without task identifiers; (2) unknown, dynamically evolving data heterogeneity among clients; (3) the requirement for real-time inference on all encountered classes per FL round.
+Preserving the low training complexity of sample replay, we propose the \textbf{Fed}erated \textbf{K}nowledge-\textbf{A}ware \textbf{C}ontinual \textbf{E}volution (FedKACE) framework.
+First, an adaptive mechanism determines when to switch the inference model from the local to the global one, motivated by their distinct convergence dynamics, implemented by monitoring the rate of change in the discrepancy between the global model's average accuracy and prediction confidence evaluated on the local buffer, to improve client-side inference performance.
+Second, a responsive gradient-balanced replay scheme that dynamically adjusts loss weights for buffer samples, based on the ratio of the squared L2 norms of buffer samples' gradients to those from new samples, to achieve client-specific balance of knowledge between new acquisition and old retention.
+Finally, a holistic buffer maintenance strategy that jointly optimizes the informativeness, decision boundary significance, and feature space dispersion of buffer samples, through a two-stage screening process, to enhance knowledge retention under class overlap scenarios.